openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_sriov.rst

     2. Enable and configure Contrail plugin
     3. Add some controller (at least 3), compute, compute with sriov and storage nodes
+    4. And contrail-controler,
-    4. And contrail-control, contrail-config, contrail-db and contrail-analytics nodes
+       contrail-analytics and contrail-analytics-db nodes
     5. Deploy cluster
     6. Run OSTF tests
     7. Run contrail check tests